christc4/our_sites/avsbq/archive/think/index.md

 Turn knowledge into wisdowm, the unknown into the known

 The bigger your tent the more likely it'l collapse from within

+Hunger is a legitmate response apetite is a state of mind